CSCI128/packtrain/README.md

 Build all services: `docker compose build`

+(for now: greg is working on automating this part) Start the proxy service: `docker compose up localhost.dev`

+And configure Authentik by following the stuff under the authentik header

 Run the compose: `docker compose up -d`

 Add `localhost.dev 127.0.0.1` to your hosts file.